-- Select Printer Management from left and click on Add.
+- Select Printer Management from the left and click on Add.

 - As soon as you click on Add, a pop-up window will open.
-Here you get option to add printer servers but for this situation just click on Add the Local Server.
+Here you get the option to add printer servers but click on Add the Local Server for this situation.

 - You should now see your computer name listed under Print Servers.
 Click on Finish to complete.

-- Now back to MMC Console, Expand the Print Management Tree on left and go to Printer Servers > Your Computer Name > Drivers.
+- Now go back to MMC Console, Expand the Print Management Tree on the left and go to Printer Servers > Your Computer Name > Drivers.

 - Here you will see all the drivers listed.

-- To remove any of the driver, select, right click and delete.
+- To remove any of the drivers, select, right-click, and delete.

 Once done this, your driver is completely removed.
 You might like to reboot your computer once to make sure.

 After the reboot is complete, it’s a good idea to come back and check whether the printer driver has been removed.
 To make it easy, click on File and save it.
 Double-click to open and confirm when you log in to your computer again.

 4] Using Windows Terminal